What is an internship?

 You may have heard the word internship and thought it referred to an on-campus job.
-In reality, it can be many types of supervised, work-related experiences related to your major field of study and/or your career interest.
+In reality, internships can include any supervised, work-related experiences related to your major field of study and/or your career interest.
 Internships can also occur in a clinical, research, or traditional work setting.
 Most importantly, internships allow you to apply what you have learned in the classroom and develop career skills.

 - Provides you with the real-world experience you will need to successfully attain a full-time job in your field.